SAN DIEGO DISABILITY BENEFITS

 Most people receive their payments through a debit card.
 You can use your debit card to buy things like food, for example.
 You can also set to up the payment to automatically deposit your benefit to a bank account.
 If you want, you can also choose to get your checks mailed to you.

 Your benefit period usually ends on the date your doctor states you can return to work.
 When that date comes, SDI tells you your benefit is ending.
-If you still can’t work because of your disability, then your doctor can request a longer benefit period for you.
+If you still can’t work because of your mental or physical condition, then your doctor can request a longer benefit period for you.

-While you are getting benefit payments, you will periodically be asked to file a “continued claim certification.”
+While you are getting benefit payments, you might be asked to file a “continued claim certification.”
 This can be done online through your SDI Online account or you can do it by mail.

 SAN DIEGO MEDICAL RESOURCES

-When you apply for Social Security in San Diego, an employee from the Department of Disability Determination (DDS) will review your file to determine if you are eligible for disability benefits.
-DDS is a state run agency, but they review all of the federal disability applications.
+When you apply for Social Security in San Diego, an employee from the Department of Disability Determination (DDS) will review your file to determine if you should be paid benefits.
+DDS is a state run agency.
+But, they review all of the federal applications for SSDI and SSI benefits.

-The main thing DDS is looking for are medical records which show exactly how your disability prevents you from working.
+The main thing DDS is looking for are medical records which show exactly how your illness prevents you from working.
 Therefore, it is very important to obtain regular, consistent medical treatment.

-If you are having trouble finding affordable healthcare to prove your disability, then please contact the following San Diego healthcare resources:
+If you are having trouble finding affordable medical care to prove you deserve benefits, then please contact the following San Diego health resources: